SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 This JavaScript code loads the WASM module using the `import()` function, which is a new feature in JavaScript that allows you to dynamically load modules at runtime.
 Once the module is loaded, you can call your Rust function using the `add` variable.

-## Zero-cost abstractions

-In Rust, zero-cost abstractions are a design principle that refers to the idea that abstractions, such as functions and data structures, should not impose any runtime overhead compared to the equivalent low-level, manual code that they replace.

-This means that, while Rust's standard library provides a high-level API with powerful abstractions, the generated code should be just as fast and efficient as if the code were manually written with lower-level constructs.

-To achieve this, Rust uses a combination of static analysis and code generation techniques, such as inlining, loop unrolling, and code specialization.
-For example, the Rust compiler may choose to inline a function call instead of generating code to jump to the function at runtime, thereby avoiding the overhead of a function call.

-Furthermore, Rust's ownership and borrowing system allows the compiler to optimize the generated code by eliminating unnecessary memory allocations and deallocations, reducing runtime overhead and improving performance.

-This approach allows Rust developers to write high-level code that is easy to read and maintain, while still achieving the performance and efficiency of low-level code.
-This makes Rust a popular choice for performance-critical applications, such as game engines, web browsers, and operating systems.

-Overall, zero-cost abstractions are an important aspect of Rust's design, and they enable Rust to combine high-level abstractions with low-level performance, making it a powerful and efficient language for building complex and performance-critical systems.

 ## Zero-cost abstractions - example

 Here's an example of zero-cost abstrations: